Aliens Found? Scientists Discover Fresh Evidence Of Life On Jupiter's Moon Europa

 • To assess whether the celestial body is habitable.

-• To analyse the surface of the moon for future missions.
+• To analyze the surface of the moon for future missions.

-So basically it's a mission to find, analyse and plan for the future of Europa?
-Is it because they (NASA) want's to eventually colonisation Europa as a possible fueling station or a refueling station?
-It could possibly be the first step or be a "springboard" before a future NASA spaceship goes on and out to the deep parts of space?
+So basically it's a mission to find, analyse, and plan for the future of Europa.
+Is it because they (NASA) want to eventually colonization Europa as a possible fueling station or a refueling station?
+It could be the first step or be a "springboard" before a future NASA spaceship goes on and out to the deep parts of space.
 The last outpost so-to-speak.
-The potentail possibilities if they did that are and could be endless, considering what they find and discover on this mission?
+The potential possibilities if they did that are and could be endless, considering what they find and discover on this mission.

-With the future always secured at NASA the possibilities are endless because NASA have always prepared but not just for today but for decades and decades to come if not for the next centuries worth of missions?
-It stands to reason that if they need to allocate funds and materials then they need to know where and when they're going?
+With the future always secured at NASA the possibilities are endless because NASA has always prepared not just for today but for decades and decades to come if not for the next centuries worth of missions.
+It stands to reason that if they need to allocate funds and materials then they need to know where and when they're going.

 Does that mean they'll work towards designing and making a powerful biofriendly rocket?